jcstein/node-app/README.md

 a [Celestia light node](https://docs.celestia.org/nodes/light-node/) macOS app, written in Swift.

-A quasar (quasi-stellar object) is a very luminous object in space, powered by an active galactic nucleus (a light node).
+A quasar (quasi-stellar object) is a very luminous object in space, powered by an active galactic nucleus (a light node)

 ## Features ⚙️